West Nipissing

 West Nipissing is a municipality in Northeastern Ontario, Canada, on Lake Nipissing in the Nipissing District.
-It was formed on January 1, 1999, with the amalgamation of seventeen and a half former town, villages, townships and unorganized communities.
+It was formed on January 1, 1999, with the amalgamation of seventeen and a half former towns, villages, townships and unorganized communities.

 It is the most bilingual community in Ontario, with 73.4% of its population fluent in both English and French.

 Communities

 The primary administrative and commercial centre of West Nipissing is the community of Sturgeon Falls, which is situated on the Sturgeon River, 5 km north of Lake Nipissing and 35 km west of North Bay on Highway 17, part of the Trans-Canada Highway.
 Roughly half the population of West Nipissing lives in Sturgeon Falls.

 Field is located on Highway 64, approximately 20 km north of Sturgeon Falls.
 In 1979, the Sturgeon River overflowed its banks, flooding the town's centre.
 Many houses were demolished and rebuilt on higher ground nearby.
 The Thistle Fire Tower is to be dismantled and re-erected here as a tourist attraction.
 Logging, farming and outdoor recreational activities are main village industries.

 Verner is located on the Veuve River (Rivière Veuve), at the western junction of highways 17 and 64, approximately 16 km west of Sturgeon Falls.
 The largely francophone community serves as an agricultural hub for the surrounding area and offers a consumers' cooperative and farm equipment dealers.
 The town was named for the wife of Canadian Pacific Railway superintendent Archer Baker, who oversaw the laying of track through the West Nipissing area in the 1880s.

 Many of the francophone settlers immigrated to the area from Michigan in the late 19th century in order to preserve their language; they were concerned they would lose their language in the predominantly anglophone United States.
+Many of the families that settled in Lavigne and Verner came from the Lanaudière region of Quebec from villages such as St-Félix-de-Valois, St-Gabriel-de-Brandon and Ste-Élisabeth.

 Smaller communities in the municipality include Cache Bay, Caderette, Crystal Falls, Desaulniers, Evansville, Harfred, Kirk, Lavigne, Notre-Dame-du-Lac, Domrémy and River Valley.
 It also includes part of the North Monetville area, which straddles the boundary between West Nipissing and French River.
 The Nipissing First Nation is also located nearby and is closely associated with West Nipissing.

 Cache Bay, named after the nearby water feature on a "hidden bay" of Lake Nipissing, had a post office that was established in 1889.